DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-3-mentor-materials.md

 Read the following information together:

-- Combining a verbal explanation with a relevant graphical representation of the same concept is known as ‘dual coding’.
+- Combining a verbal explanation with a relevant graphical representation of the same concept is known as 'dual coding'.
 - There are many ways to represent material visually, e.g. infographics, timelines, cartoon strips, diagrams, and graphic organisers.
 - Combining words and visuals can support working memory.
 “Dual coding and learning styles sound similar but are not quite the same thing.
 While dual coding has scientific evidence backing its use, learning styles theory has been repeatedly tested and shown not to improve learning.”
 (The Learning Scientists)